dylan-profiler/visions/README.md

 }
 ```

-`Visions` solves the most common problems working with tabular data - sequences of Integers are still recognized as
+`Visions` solves many of the most common problems working with tabular data for example, sequences of Integers are still recognized as
-integers whether they have trailing 0's from being cast to float, missing values.
-It's just as easy to get access to
-nicely cleaned and processed data as well.
+integers whether they have trailing decimal 0's from being cast to float, missing values, or something else altgether.
+Much of this cleaning is performed automatically providing nicely cleaned and processed data as well.

 ```python
 cleaned_df = typeset.cast_to_inferred(df)